crodier/software-blog/_posts/2023-09-22-message-formats.md

 not significant enough for small messaging cases.
-The CPU speed at 4GHZ though makes it typically a win these days of some small degree although in some cases with certain CPUs it will be slower to compress and send (think Rasberry Pi.)
-The win on any machine is small enough that it should be tested first and not assumed it will be faster compressed as it varies for the messages and the compression used.
+The CPU speed at 4GHZ though makes it typically a win these days of some small degree although in some cases with certain CPUs it will be slower to compress and send.

+The win on any machine
+is small enough that it should be tested first and not assumed it will be faster compressed as it varies for the messages and the compression used.
 Furthermore,